How to prevent razor burn (or soothe shaving rash and irritation)

 Have you been burned in the past by shaving?
 Razor burn can leave your legs, underarms, and bikini line with red shaving rashes and that horrible itching, burning sensation.

+Even if you've got the best razors for women at your disposal, bumps and irritation can still happen.
 “Unfortunately, if you’re shaving, the burning and irritation are simply a part of the territory,” especially if you have sensitive skin, says Salome Sallehy, founder of Sugar Sugar Wax.

 “There’s been enough research in the scientific community on the effects of shaving—we know shaving destroys the protective barrier of the skin,” she explains.
 For instance, freshly shaved skin is more likely to absorb certain chemicals and become irritated with razor burn or ingrown hairs.
 That’s almost certainly not what you’re aiming for when you reach for the razor and shaving gel.